WORKFORCE WEEKEND IS A NEW WAY TO LOOK AT JOB RECRUITMENT IN HUMBOLDT COUNTY

 - What students say they expect to make upon graduation from college is aligned with what Humboldt employers say they expect to pay to new college graduates.
 (Yes.
 You read that right.)

 Challenges exist because Humboldt is a rural community.
 While there are jobs available, there aren’t a large number at any given time.
 It’s not likely that the perfect job will be open exactly when an applicant is looking for work, or the perfect applicant will be ready at the moment an organization is hiring.
-Humboldt is not the place for every career, but it is place with interesting businesses and a range of job opportunities for people who have a broad sense of their career goals.
+Humboldt is not the place for every career, but it is a place with interesting businesses and a range of job opportunities for people who have a broad sense of their career goals.

 To address these issues, Arcata Economic Development Corporation, with a grant from US Bank, is proposing a new approach to recruitment.
 Workforce Weekend is an experiment that is part Match.com, part job fair.
 The program will consist of three main parts including an online catalog of organizational profiles for those businesses interested in seeking quality employees; an application that is more aptitude driven than skills driven for those businesses that say, “I can teach the skills for the job if I have the right fit”; and a weekend of interviews between employers and applicants, whether or not a job is immediately available.
 The idea is that companies and employees will be better matched, and a line of communication will be established for potential future jobs making placements more successful.

 This is a free program for employers.
 There are three requirements: First, fill out a business profile form that will be used to create the online profile.
-To request an application, email firstname.lastname@example.org.
+To request an application, email email@example.com.
 Second, look at applications as they come in and schedule interviews with potential matches during Workforce Weekend.
 Finally, agree to interview qualified applicants on the first weekend in March.
 Businesses are not required to interview anybody who doesn’t seem like a fit.